pharmbio/MTBLS233-Pachyderm/README.md

 ```bash
 pachctl port-forward &
 ```
 It is also possible to deploy Pachyderm into the Cloud and to configure it to use custom object storage options.
-In the "deployment" folder can be found our custom deployment using GlusterFS and Minio as storage backend in a OpenStack environment.
+In our particular use-case, we made a custom deployment with GlusterFS and Minio as storage backend in a OpenStack environment.
 More information can be found [here](http://docs.pachyderm.io/en/v1.3.18/deployment/deploying_on_the_cloud.html).

 ### Add the MTBLS233 dataset to Pachyderm